zanza00/random-theme-switcher/README.md

 # Random Theme Switcher

-A simple extension that choose randomly and apply a theme.
+A simple extension that chooses and applies a *random* theme.

 ## Features